VerifyTests/Verify/docs/mdsource/serializer-settings.source.md

 snippet: SerializationTests.ShouldReUseDatetime.verified.txt

-To disable this behavior globally use:
+To disable this behavior use:

 snippet: DontScrubDateTimes

+Or globally use:

+snippet: DontScrubDateTimesGlobal

 ## Numeric Ids are scrubbed